What you can do in 14 easy steps to protect your health and prevent the spread of COVID-19.

-- Fully vaccinated people do not need to get tested to travel within the United States.
+- People who are up-to-date with their vaccinations do not need to get tested to travel within the United States.

-- If you are not fully vaccinated and must travel, you should get tested with a viral test 1-3 days before your trip.
-After you have traveled, you should get tested with a viral test 3-5 days and stay home and self-quarantine for a full 7 days after travel.
+- If you are not fully vaccinated and must travel, you should get a viral test 1-3. days before your trip.
+After you have traveled, you should get a viral test 3-5 days later, stay home and self-quarantine for a full 7 days after travel.
 Even if you test negative, stay home and self-quarantine for the full 7 days, and if your test is positive, be sure to isolate yourself to protect others from getting infected.
 If you choose not to get tested, stay home and self-quarantine for 10 days after travel.

 Learn more about travel requirements here.

-I’ll isolate myself if I feel sick and call if my symptoms worsen.
+I’ll isolate myself if I feel sick and call a doctor if my symptoms worsen.

-If you are feeling sick, you should stay home, isolate yourself from others, practice good hygiene, and monitor your symptoms.
+Even though the COVID-19 pandemic no longer feels as threatening,, if you are feeling sick, you should still stay home, isolate yourself from others, practice good hygiene, and monitor your symptoms.
+500 people are still dying every day from the disease in the United States.
 Some people infected with coronavirus may not have any symptoms.
 However, when symptoms occur they can range from mild to moderate to severe.
 For some people, the disease is lethal.
 Most people with COVID-19 have a mild illness and can recover at home without medical care.

 - Fever or chills